Hey there! Maslenitsa (Russian Mardi Gras) just started in Russia! Let’s talk a bit about Russian traditions for Maslenitsa.

 Monday – Greeting

 On the first day of Maslenitsa week mothers and fathers-in-law would let their daughters-in-law visit their parents.
-In the evening they would come and enjoy a big fest, eating pancakes with different fillings.
-The first pancake would be given to poor people.
+In the evening they would come and enjoy a big fest, eating crepe with different fillings.
+The first crepe would be given to poor people.